 As a youngster, he was shocked when he told his teacher he wished to become a lawyer.
 His teacher discouraged him.
 Malcolm said that after that sobering experience his attitude to the white establishment soured.

 As a teenager, Malcolm became heavily involved in selling drugs in Harlem’s criminal world.
-He was often on the run from the police and at age 21 he was arrested and sentenced to 10 years at Charlestown State prison.
+He was often on the run from the police, and at age 21 he was arrested and sentenced to 10 years in Charlestown State Prison.
 He gained a nickname ‘Satan’ for his anti-religious attitude.
-However, during his time in prison he become increasingly receptive to the message of Islam brought to him by his brother Reginald.
+However, during his time in prison, he became increasingly receptive to the message of Islam brought to him by his brother Reginald.

-On release from prison he become closely involved with the Nation of Islam under Elijah Muhammad.
-Possessing great skills of oratory and persuasion, Malcolm X was made ministry of the Nation of Islam’s New York Temple.
+On release from prison, he became closely involved with the Nation of Islam under Elijah Muhammad.
+Possessing powerful skills of oratory and persuasion, Malcolm X was made the ministry of the Nation of Islam’s New York Temple.

 The Nation of Islam became an important faction in the civil rights movement.
 They were more militant than the non-violent civil rights movement and were often criticised for being unpatriotic.